We have a freemartin, looks like she is going to calf, what should we do or expect?

 Have three calfs between 2 and four months old, what vaccinations, parasite pour ons etc should I give them ?

-Taylor County Texas Posted about 1 year ago
+Taylor County Texas Posted over 1 year ago

 Can cattle killed by lightening be eaten if harvested in a timely manner so the meat doesn't spoil?

-San Patricio County Texas Posted about 1 year ago
+San Patricio County Texas Posted over 1 year ago

 Dear Expert; I am weaning a group of heifers ages 7 months to 13 months.
 What and how much should I feed?
 How many times a day should I feed?
 They appear to have mineral deficiency as their coats are scruffy and they devour minerals when provided.
 Should they be allowed to eat as much mineral supplement as they wish or should the minerals be rationed?
 Any suggestions you have will be greatly appreciated!
 Sincerely, H.A.